Water and wastewater

 Like Canada’s existing approach, DWSPs are comprehensive and identify risks and hazards throughout all steps of the water supply system – form catchment (source) to consumer.
 In contrast to the traditional water management approach, which is largely prescriptive and reactive, the DWSP approach requires continuous self-assessment and a commitment to improvement.

-Alberta Environment and Water has developed a template to assist operators in preparing a DWSP.
-Click here to find the template and access more information on DWSPs.
+Alberta Environment and Protected Areas has developed a template to assist operators in preparing a DWSP.

 As standards in Alberta were already high compared to other provinces, the federal standards had less of an impact in this province than in the rest of the country.
 However, concerns have been raised about the impacts of increased monitoring and reporting requirements.
 Even though Alberta’s standards are high, municipalities are currently required to report to both the provincial and federal governments.
 This duplication of effort is costly and time-consuming.